Lineup: The basics

 You can also set up conditional substitutions.
 See the substitutions chapter for more info.

-Remember that you must start your league or cup games with at least 9 players to avoid a walkover, which in addition to making you lose the match also means the effect of training for the whole week will be lost.
+Remember that you must start your league or cup games with at least 9 players to avoid a walkover, which also means the effect of training for that specific match will be lost.

 Choosing team formation